SlipknotTN/kaggle_sennet_vessels/README.md

   This makes sense to reduce the false negatives which is the main issue of my models, I called this `5+max`.
   Interestingly the results get worse by adding the full image into the calculation, it adds too many false positives.
 I called this `5+fullmax`.
   I can't really explain this, because the model is trained with both zoomed and not zoomed images, in some cases only not zoomed images.
-- I have used a **Unet implementation from the `segmentation_pytorch_models` library with ResNet 50 encoder**.
+- I have used a **Unet implementation from the `segmentation_pytorch_models` library with ResNet 50 encoder (`se_resnext50_32x4d`)**.
   I noticed this model heavily used by the other competitors, and I decided to switch to it to reduce the reasons of low performances I had at the beginning.
-It is possible that applying all the tunings I implemented later my Unet implementation from scratch could work decently well, but I didn't try further.
+It is possible that applying all the tunings I implemented later, even my Unet implementation from scratch could work decently well, but I didn't try further.
-  However the `segmentation_pytorch_models` provides very good baseline models, I didn't explore different pretrained models and Unet implementations present in the library, because I preferred to focus on the training and test pipelines first.
+  However the `segmentation_pytorch_models` provides very good baseline models, I didn't even explore all the bigger available pretrained models and Unet implementations present in the library, because I preferred to focus on the training and test pipelines first.
 - **Augmentation is another crucial aspect to get good results**.
-After some experiments from scratch, to reduce the reasons of low performances I had at the beginning I decided to use an augmentation strategy publicly available in a Kaggle notebook.
+After some experiments totally from scratch based on gut feeling, I decided to use an **augmentation strategy publicly available in a Kaggle notebook** to reduce the reasons of low performances I had at the beginning .
   I called that `2.5d_aug` because the implemented approach was a 2.5d one, and you can find the details in `data/transforms.py`.
   This helped me to improve my original results, but my test script was not tuned for that training augmentation, since I used my own inference strategy instead of the author's one.
-  **I got the best results with `my_aug_v2b`**, interestingly **it doesn't apply any zoom during the training**, but it works better than the others also when **I use tta with zoomed crops only instead of full image like the training**.
+  **I got the best results with `my_aug_v2b`**, interestingly **it doesn't apply any zoom during the training**, but it works better than the others also when **I use tta with zoomed crops only, instead of full image like the training**.
-  As already explained in the tta point, actually adding the full image hurts the performances.
+  As already explained in the tta point, actually **analyzing the full image hurts the performances**.
-  This should be better investigated.
+  This should be better investigated visualizing the errors introduced by exploiting the full image.
 - I have experimented with **different losses**: BCE, **dice loss and focal loss**.
+  We need to consider that the binary classes (vessels/no vessels) are unbalanced, positive pixels are a minority, this is probably why my first experiments with BCE loss failed, basically that models tend to predict always 0.
+  It is possible that with the other tunings implemented BCE could work as well, but I didn't try it.
-  The last two gives me the best results, practically they are very similar, **I can't call a real winner**.
-  It is interesting that the behavior of the model is different. **When trained with dice loss, the model suffer FNs**, so applying different thresholds to the confidence doesn't solve it.
+  The last two gives me the best results, practically they are very similar, **I can't call a real winner**, but it is interesting that the confidence magnitude is different. **When trained with dice loss, the model suffer FNs**, so applying different thresholds to the confidence doesn't solve it.
 Actually there are no significant change from 0.1 to 0.9 threshold on the metric scores, so I decided to use 0.1 as threshold for dice loss models.
   On the contrary, **with the focal loss the models tend to produce more FPs which can be mitigated with a proper threshold**.
   The metric scores starts to decrease with threshold 0.5 and becomes totally trash with 0.75.
   I have found 0.4 to be a good value.
-In any case in the end a model trained with dice loss and 0.1 threshold has the same performances of a model trained with focal loss and 0.4 threshold.
-There are still FNs that the model is not able to get.
+In the end a model trained with dice loss and 0.1 threshold has the same performances of a model trained with focal loss and 0.4 threshold. **There are still FNs that the model is not able to predict.**

 Hardly explainable behaviors:
-- Volatility: I was able to get a reasonable correlation between offline results on `kidney_3_sparse` as test dataset and competition hidden dataset, although some results remain not explainable.
-Moreover, after the competition it was found that the private test is a lot harder than the public one, we don't have the data at disposal to understand why.
+- Volatility: I was able to get a **reasonable correlation between offline results on `kidney_3_sparse` as test dataset and competition hidden dataset**, although some results remain not explainable.
+Moreover, after the competition close it was found that the private test is a lot harder than the public one, we don't have the data at disposal to understand why.
   Take a look to ["Hidden test"](#hidden-test) for some details about the competition shake.
 - The difference between the late submissions V55 and V50 is hardly explainable.
-The model is the same, the only difference is the slight difference on the inference resolution (1024x1024 of V50, 768x864 of V55).
-The strangest thing is that V50 is very bad on local `kidney_3_sparse` w.r.t the other models, but it is the best on the private LB (but not on the public LB).
+The model is the same, the only difference is the slight change on the inference resolution (1024x1024 of V50, 768x864 of V55).
+The strangest thing is that V50 is very bad on local `kidney_3_sparse` w.r.t the other models, but it is the best on the private LB (but not on the public LB, although good).
-  On the other side V55 is lot better on `kidney_3_sparse` but not on the hidden test, although similar.
+  On the other side V55 is lot better on `kidney_3_sparse` but not on the hidden test, although pretty close.
-- Another even more evident outlier is V53 which is very bad on `kidney_3_sparse`, but competitive on the hidden test.
+- An even more evident outlier is V53 which is very bad on `kidney_3_sparse`, but competitive on the hidden test.
-  The metrics during the training were very low, some lines artifact are always visible in the prediction, so the local results are coherent, but it is not explainable why the same model performs so well in the cloud on the test.
+  The metrics during the training were very low, some lines artifact are always visible in the prediction, so the local results are coherent, but it is not explainable why the same model performs so well in the cloud on the hidden test.